The dynamic generalized covariance measure for conditional independence testing with nonstationary time series: Proofs of Main Theoretical Results

 For the convergence rate guarantees from Theorem 3.2 in \textcite{zhouzhou_sieve} to be applicable in our setting, we must have

 for each time $t\in\mathcal{T}_n$ and combination of dimensions $i\in [d_X]$, $j\in [d_Y]$, $k\in [d_Z]$ and time-offsets $a\in A_i$, $b\in B_j$, $c\in C_k$.
 This condition is satisfied for the following reasons.
 First, we have because the basis functions are chosen to be mapped Legendre polynomials; see Appendix C in \textcite{zhouzhou_sieve} and Section 3 in \textcite{bcck2015}.
 For more information about sieve estimators and other basis functions, see \cite{newey1997,huang1998,xchen2007,ding_zhou_2020,pacf_lsts_xiucai_zhou}.
-Second, because we have chosen the numbers of basis functions to be $O(\mathrm{log}(T_n))$ in the setup of Theorem~\ref{thm:test_SIEVE_DR}.
+Second, because we have chosen the numbers of basis functions to be $O(\log(T_n))$ in the setup of Theorem~\ref{thm:test_SIEVE_DR}.
 Third, because the constants $\bar{\beta}$, $\bar{\beta}^{\infty}$ from Assumption~\ref{asmpt_funct_dep_SIEVE} are both greater than $2$.
-Fourth, because $T_{t,n,i,a}^{\hat{f}}=o(T_n)$ and $T_{t,n,j,b}^{\hat{g}}=o(T_n)$ regardless of whether the sieve estimators are fit once based on all the data or sequentially as in Remark~\ref{remark_sequential_sieve_est}.
-To be clear, this is due to the infill asymptotic framework of locally stationary processes, so that more and more observations are available for each local structure as $n$ grows.
+Fourth, because every $T_{t,n,i,a}^{\hat{f}}\asymp T_n$ and $T_{t,n,j,b}^{\hat{g}}\asymp T_n$ regardless of whether the sieve estimators are fit once based on all the data or sequentially as in Remark~\ref{remark_sequential_sieve_est} (i.e.\ only using data up to a particular rescaled time $u\in [0,1]$).
+To be clear, this is due to the infill asymptotic framework of locally stationary processes, so that more and more observations related to each local structure of the process are available as $n$ grows, but we only consider the observations before rescaled time $u\in [0,1]$.